bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    ## which signed it:
    #x509.certificate.append(file("/some/intermediate/cert.[der][der]", "r").read())

-You must also provide any :ref:`intermediate certificates <term-intermediate-certificate>` necessary to link your certificate to the :ref:`root certificate <term-root-certificate>` of a certificate authority trusted by the spender’s software, such as a certificate from the Mozilla root store.
+You must also provide any :term:`intermediate certificates <Intermediate certificate>` necessary to link your certificate to the :term:`root certificate <Root certificate>` of a certificate authority trusted by the spender’s software, such as a certificate from the Mozilla root store.

 The certificates must be provided in a specific order—the same order used by Apache’s ``SSLCertificateFile`` directive and other server software.
-The figure below shows the :ref:`certificate chain <term-certificate-chain>` of the www.bitcoin.org `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificate and how each certificate (except the :ref:`root certificate <term-root-certificate>`) would be loaded into the :ref:`X509Certificates <term-x509certificates>` `protocol buffer <https://developers.google.com/protocol-buffers/>`__ message.
+The figure below shows the :term:`certificate chain <Certificate chain>` of the www.bitcoin.org `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificate and how each certificate (except the :term:`root certificate <Root certificate>`) would be loaded into the :ref:`X509Certificates <term-x509certificates>` `protocol buffer <https://developers.google.com/protocol-buffers/>`__ message.

 .. figure:: /img/dev/en-cert-order.svg
    :alt: X509Certificates Loading Order

    X509Certificates Loading Order

-To be specific, the first certificate provided must be the `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificate corresponding to the private SSL key which will make the signature, called the :ref:`leaf certificate <term-leaf-certificate>`.
-Any :ref:`intermediate certificates <term-intermediate-certificate>` necessary to link that signed public SSL key to the :ref:`root certificate <term-root-certificate>` (the certificate authority) are attached separately, with each certificate in `DER format <https://en.wikipedia.org/wiki/X.690#DER_encoding>`__ bearing the signature of the certificate that follows it all the way to (but not including) the :ref:`root certificate <term-root-certificate>`.
+To be specific, the first certificate provided must be the `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificate corresponding to the private SSL key which will make the signature, called the :term:`leaf certificate <Leaf certificate>`.
+Any :term:`intermediate certificates <Intermediate certificate>` necessary to link that signed public SSL key to the :term:`root certificate <Root certificate>` (the certificate authority) are attached separately, with each certificate in `DER format <https://en.wikipedia.org/wiki/X.690#DER_encoding>`__ bearing the signature of the certificate that follows it all the way to (but not including) the :term:`root certificate <Root certificate>`.

 .. highlight:: python